jupyter/nbclassic/docs/source/config_overview.rst

 Configuration Overview
 ======================

+As NbClassic is a Jupyter Server Extension that is intended as an intermediary project while users migrate from Notebook 6 to Notebook 7, this document makes references to configuration files carried over from the classic Jupyter Notebook which will be executed when running nbclassic.
+For more general documentation regarding the Jupyter Server that NbClassic uses please visit the `Jupyter Server documentation <https://jupyter-server.readthedocs.io/en/latest/index.html>`_.

 Beyond the default configuration settings, you can configure a rich array of options to suit your workflow.
 Here are areas that are commonly configured when using Jupyter NbClassic: